-Vimeo: With Basic plan you can upload 500MB/week, with Plus plan you can upload 5GB/week and with Pro plan you will be able to upload unlimited videos with a per file limit of 25 GB.
+Vimeo: With a Basic plan, you can upload 500MB/week, with a Plus plan you can upload 5GB/week and with Pro plan you will be able to upload unlimited videos with a per-file limit of 25 GB.

-To begin with both Vimeo and YouTube had a very similar kind of user interface.
-This has gradually evolved with the years and these days the user interface of Vimeo is more attractive than YouTube.
-Vimeo would give the user less adverts, offer easy navigation and of course allow them to watch the videos on a large video player.
-Though these days YouTube is also offering a ‘theatre mode’ for full screen view along with a skip ad option, yet the quality of it’s user experience is still isn’t at par with Vimeo.
-YouTube is still trying its best to satisfy its one billion/month users but still Vimeo is the winner when it comes to unparalleled user experience.
+To begin with, both Vimeo and YouTube had a very similar kind of user interface.
+This has gradually evolved over the years and these days the user interface of Vimeo is more attractive than YouTube.
+Vimeo would give the user fewer adverts, offer easy navigation and of course, allow them to watch the videos on a large video player.
+Though these days YouTube is also offering a ‘theatre mode’ for the full-screen view along with a skip adoption, yet the quality of its user experience is still isn’t at par with Vimeo.
+YouTube is still trying its best to satisfy its one billion/month users but still, Vimeo is the winner when it comes to unparalleled user experience.

-Part 2.
-Tips for Editing Videos on YouTube, DailyMotion and Vimeo
+Tips for Editing Videos on YouTube, DailyMotion, and Vimeo

-Before uploading your video on any one of these above mentioned platforms the first thing you have to do is get your videos edited.
-The Wondershare Filmors is a comprehensive video editor which is ideal for use by beginners.
-With this software you will be able to nicely edit a video even if you have no prior knowledge about video editing.
+Before uploading your video on any one of these above-mentioned platforms the first thing you have to do is get your videos edited.
+The Wondershare Filmora is a comprehensive video editor that is ideal for use by beginners.
+With this software, you will be able to nicely edit a video even if you have no prior knowledge about video editing.
 This easy to use video editing software is loaded with lots of useful features which can be effectively used by the casual and novice editors.
-This software is packed with all you need to create good quality videos for your audience on YouTube, Vimeo or DailyMotion.
-All you need to do is import the video clips and choose a pre-programmed music and theme for your video.
-The software would then analyse your video clips and automatically create a video for you.
+This software is packed with all you need to create good quality videos for your audience on YouTube, Vimeo, or DailyMotion.
+All you need to do is import the video clips and choose a piece of pre-programmed music and theme for your video.
+The software would then analyze your video clips and automatically create a video for you.